tariqbuilds/linux-dash/README.md

 To build a binary, run `go build && ./server -h`.
 See [@tehbilly](https://github.com/sergeifilippov)'s notes [here](https://github.com/afaqurk/linux-dash/pull/281) for binary usage options

 ##### Python 2
 Run `./python-server.py` will run a server on port 80 which is the default.
-You can change this with command option, see `./python-server.py -h`.
+You can provide a specific port via the `--port` flag.

 ## Support